 I built this custom adapter seen below to change tapes while maintaining tripod mount.
 It lifts the camera 7/8 of an inch above the tripod mount face.
 The camera looses some stability when using this adapter.
 The camera tends to want to unscrew and pan left, especially when cables are connected.
 When I transported the camera while it was attached to the tripod with this adapter I tore out the mount nut from the bottom of the camera, so remember to remove it for transport.
 The TRV-350 tripod mount plastic is quite delicate and easily breaks away.

 The adapter is constructed from a red plastic bottle cap, threaded rod, a ¼"/20 nut and a threaded barrel.
-The hardest piece to find was the threaded barrel which is commonly used in trophy construction, this will fit on the tripod head screw.
+The hardest piece to find was the threaded barrel which is commonly used in assembling trophies, this will fit on the tripod head screw.
 Cut the head off of a bolt or cut some threaded rod to 3/4"long.
 I used vice grips to intentionally damage the threads so that they bind up in the barrel and then pinched the barrel once assembled to secure the binding.
-Alternatively assemble it with epoxy.
+Alternatively, you may want to assemble it with epoxy.
 Now you have a simple extension that will raise the camera enough to eject and load tapes.

 Removing the adapter was difficult until I added a piece of round plastic tightened down with another nut to provide enough grip to twist it on and off.
 It is still difficult to remove from the camera, so use a washer where the adapter threads into the camera, and carry pliers along.

 At the dollar store I noticed a tiny table top tripod that was too lightweight to support the TRV350 but the plastic nut was just the right size to improve stability at the tripod attachment point on the camera.